jlan84/sql-python-assignment/individual.md

 Here's an example of a very simple pipeline which creates a table of the number of logins for each user in the past 7 days.

-We hardcode in today as `2014-08-14` since that's the last day of the data.
+We hardcode in today as `2014-08-14` since that's the last day of the data, and pass in the timestamp as part of a dictionary in the second argument of `c.execute` to protect against SQL injection.

 ```python
 import psycopg2